nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 ## ITKMessageHandling Extension ##

-This is a complex extension which consists of a Extension URL that carries the Handling Key and an associated allowable value which is described in the table below.
+This is a complex extension which consists of an Extension URL that carries the Handling Key and an associated allowable value which is described in the table below.

 **Important Note 2: As this value set is extensible other keys and values may be used by local agreement.**